ch3rn0v/todolist/README.md

   ]
 }
 ```
+The `"todos"` array can be empty, but it must be present.

 ### Starting-up Instructions
 1. Run `json-server -p 8080 -w db.json` in order to start json-server on port 8080 and make it watch the changes to the db.json file.